5 Fast Pain Relief Strategies

 Fasting not only suppresses insulin secretion and upregulates human growth hormone for regulating cellular processes, but it also stimulates autophagy (“cellular eating”).
 Autophagy is a cellular process that removes damaged debris from the body reducing its toxic burden on tissue and suppressing inflammation.

 Fasting increases antioxidant powerhouses like SOD (superoxide dismutase), improves mitochondrial function and limits oxidative stressors that damage tissue.
-(10) This process promotes cellular regenerative processes and overall tissue repair.
+(10) This process promotes cellular regenerative processes and overall tissue repair as well as supporting pain relief.

 If you want to get out of pain, apply these 5 strategies to your everyday life.
 When you do sit down to a meal, adjust your diet to eat clean, anti-inflammatory whole foods that upregulate detoxification processes (5).